aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

 limited: true
 ---

-Migrate your Aiven forRedis®* databases to Aiven for Dragonfly using the Aiven Console migration tool.
+Migrate your Aiven for Redis®* databases to Aiven for Dragonfly using the Aiven Console migration tool.
 Learn about compatibility and prerequisites, and follow the streamlined migration process for a smooth upgrade to the managed Aiven for Dragonfly service.

 ## Compatibility overview